 - Anyone can enjoy the Plantronics BackBeat GO 410 because they’re sweat-resistant and feature comfortable ear tips.

-How is the Plantronics BackBeat Go 410 built?
+How is the Plantronics BackBeat GO 410 built?

 A combination of plastic and rubberized silicone makes up the neckband earbud design.
-Much like the BeatsX and OnePlus Bullets Wireless, the soft-touch neckband is bendy and easy to forget when wearing it.
-Terminating both ends of the neckband are oblong plastic housings that contain the 180mAh battery and Bluetooth components.
+Much like the Beats Powerbeats and OnePlus Bullets Wireless 2, the soft-touch neckband is bendy and easy to forget when wearing it.
+Oblong plastic housings contain the 180mAh battery and Bluetooth components.

 Sweat-resistant but not the best for exercise

-Although the Plantronics BackBeat Go 410 is sweat-resistant, it hasn’t received an official IP rating like the BackBeat Fit 3100.
+Although the Plantronics BackBeat GO 410 is sweat-resistant, it hasn’t received an official IP rating like the BackBeat FIT 3100.
 Additionally, the neckband design isn’t the best for vigorous workouts.
 When running, it bobs up and down relentlessly and when weight-lifting, the neckband slides down my back during a bench press.
 It is appreciated, however, that the buttons are easy to distinguish and that listeners can access their virtual assistants via the center button.